Excitement For New Quarterback, Cheering Crowds Marks Patriots Season Opener Against Dolphins

 FOXBORO (CBS) – It’s been too long since Patriots fans have packed Gillette Stadium – cheering on the players at full capacity.
 And as the New England Patriots get ready for the first game of the season, the fans can’t wait to see the new quarterback in action.

-“Just seeing Mac Jones play,” Patriots fan James Townsend said.READ MORE: 'Where There's Darkness There Is Light' Families Of Those Who Died On 9/11 Honor Them With Resilience
+“Just seeing Mac Jones play,” Patriots fan James Townsend said.READ MORE: Feds Seek 11 Years In Prison For Ex-Fall River Mayor Jasiel Correia In Corruption Case

 New Patriots quarterback Mac Jones is already so popular among fans, the pro shop couldn’t keep his jersey on the shelves ahead of the season opener against the Miami Dolphins.

 “They said they were all sold out,” said Patriots fan Matt Pasquale.
 “I think he’s going to be a great player.
 I love him.
-I was more shocked that Cam Newton got released than not being able to find a Mac Jones jersey, but I definitely want to get my hands on one.”READ MORE: Procession Through Lawrence Honors Sgt.
-Johanny Rosario Pichardo
+I was more shocked that Cam Newton got released than not being able to find a Mac Jones jersey, but I definitely want to get my hands on one.”READ MORE: Stow Man Dies After Crashing Car Into Tree In Shrewsbury

 After a year of near-empty stands and fake crowd noise, Pasquale thinks Sunday’s game will be one to remember.
 “Just want to see everything back to normal.
 I want to see the crowds going, getting hyped up, tailgating – all the fun stuff.”